- Elements of the Channel API

 XmlHttpRequest to send a HTTP

 POST message to the application with the

 Validating and sending the new game state

-broadcasts the new board state to the clients.
+responsible for validating the move and broadcasting the new board state to the

 Tracking client connections and disconnections